-Day 1 Day 2 Introduction to YiA and EVS Day 3 The EVS activity Support and guidance in EVS Day 4 EVS as a learning service Day 5 During the day: Arrival of participants and check-in BEFORE DINNER Energiser Introduction to the team and to the programme of the course Reflection on learning in SOHO My SOHO Introduction to YiA Energiser Checkpoint exercise: how to organise a good EVS activity Energiser Learning to learn Learning in EVS How to support the learning of the volunteer Departure of participants Lunch Lunch Lunch Lunch Lunch Presentation of the EVS Action Making the Match: how to choose the right volunteer Learning groups - Reflection on learning Preparation of SOHO Gallery Exercise on guiding and support Learning groups - Reflection on learning Recognition of learning in EVS - key competences.
-Introduction to Youthpass Learning groups - Self- assessment of learning Running through the programme once more Evaluation of the SOHO TC Closing ceremony Dinner Dinner Dinner in town Dinner Knowing you, knowing me Introduction Tastes of SOHO: SOHO Gallery and intercultural evening Night out activity Farewell Party
+Day 1 Day 2 Introduction to YiA and EVS Day 3 The EVS activity Support and guidance in EVS Day 4 EVS as a learning service Day 5 Arrival of participants at the airport or train station BEFORE 6 p.m.
+Energiser Introduction to the team and to the programme of the course Reflection on learning in SOHO My SOHO Introduction to YiA Energiser Checkpoint exercise: how to organise a good EVS activity Energiser Learning to learn Learning in EVS How to support the learning of the volunteer Departure of participants Lunch Lunch Lunch Lunch Lunch Knowing you, knowing me Introduction to SOHO Presentation of the EVS Action Making the Match: how to choose the right volunteer Learning groups - Reflection on learning Preparation of SOHO Gallery Exercise on guiding and support Learning groups - Reflection on learning Recognition of learning in EVS - key competences.
+Introduction to Youthpass Learning groups - Self- assessment of learning Running through the programme once more Evaluation of the SOHO TC Closing ceremony Dinner Dinner Dinner in town Dinner Knowing us!
+Tastes of SOHO: SOHO Gallery and intercultural evening Night out activity Farewell Party